-We currently support the following three charities which operate in our three regions of expertise:
+We currently support the following four charities which operate in our three regions of expertise:

 CITTA is a US registered charity that supports development in some of the most economically challenged and remote communities in the world.
 It has founded and continues to administer 12 projects primarily in India and Nepal ranging from health clinics to schools.
 Education for girls and raising their expectations for future employment is the current focus of this committed and low overhead run charity.

 For many years cazenove and loyd have supported Tusk Trust.
 Tusk Trust is a dynamic UK based Africa Wildlife trust that has 20 years experience in promoting and supporting community development programs across Africa, as well as all importantly conserving and protecting wildlife.
 This year we are sponsoring many of the Tusk events in the UK and US to help raise money and awareness of the conservation work, community support and education they are putting in place.